junjie-lean/create-toc-app/README.md

 ### Attention

-In this version, toc.js adds a static version without a Node.js services.It called 'toc.serverless';
+In this version, toc.js adds a static version without a Node.js services.
+It called 'toc.serverless';
 So you can use add option '-s' to initial a serverless version;Like this

 `
     create-toc-app -s <project name>
 `

+toc.serverless can create a simple React directory structure,And contains 'Ant desgin' and 'Lodash'.It even encapsulates 'Axios' as the request methods;All of this are configured.

 ## Staring Project